 The Impossible Garden

 As an outcome of a Leverhulme residency at the BVI (Bristol Vision Institute), University of Bristol, the artist Luke Jerram has created The Impossible Garden.
-The exhibtion is a set of experimental sculptural artworks, inspired by optical phenomena he explored as part of his residency.
+The exhibition is a set of twelve experimental sculptural artworks, inspired by optical phenomena he explored as part of his residency.

 “With many of the exhibits it’s what’s happening in the space around each object, that interests me, as well as the journey of information between the object and mind of the viewer.
 As an artist I’m keen to explore the edges of perception and to communicate and share my findings with the public” said Luke.